vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 </FilesMatch>
 {% endhighlight %}

+This configuration **requires that uncompressed files be renamed with a double-extension** (e.g. `style.css.css`) unless one of the alternatives in the [Non-Negotiated Files](#non-negotiated-files) section is used.

+This configuration intentionally omits support for `deflate` encoding due to [compatibility issues](http://www.gzip.org/zlib/zlib_faq.html#faq38) and no significant use case that I am aware of, since all browsers which support deflate support gzip.
+It could be easily added with `AddEncoding deflate .zlib` or similar if desired.

-This configuration does not provide a `FilesMatch` for `.tar.brotli` since this format is not currently widely used.
+This configuration also does not provide a `FilesMatch` for `.tar.brotli` since this format is not currently widely used.
 When serving tarballs that should be saved as brotli-compressed, add a `FilesMatch` directive analogous to the one for `tar.gz`.
 Doing so is left as an exercise for the reader.

-This configuration intentionally omits support for `deflate` encoding due to [compatibility issues](http://www.gzip.org/zlib/zlib_faq.html#faq38) and no use case that I am aware of, since all browsers which support deflate support gzip.

 If you encounter issues with this solution, please [let me know](/contact).
 Otherwise, best of luck serving pre-compressed files with Apache!